rezacsedu/rezacsedu/README.md

 **Research Interests**

 I'm passionate about applied ML, knowledge graphs, and XAI.
-My works are mostly focused on on bioinformatics, computer vision, and NLP.
+My works are mostly focused on bioinformatics, computer vision, and NLP.

 **How to reach me?**